 ABSENTEE BALLOT QUALIFICATIONS

 Who can vote absentee: Any registered voter may vote by absentee ballot.
+A new application must be completed each calendar year.

 OBTAINING AN ABSENTEE BALLOT